Testing and Coverage Reports

 • Most tests in gnss_lib_py are unit tests.
 Unit tests use a known input-output pair to verify that the function being tested is working as expected.
 Unit tests should be used to verify nominal behaviour as well as any relevant edge cases

-• While writing your tests, you might need to use certain fixed objects (tuples, strings etc.).
-Use @pytest.fixture to define such objects.
+• Use fixtures @pytest.fixture to define certain fixed objects (tuples, strings etc.) that might be required by test functions.
 Fixtures can be named and these names can be used to access fixture outputs like regular variables

 • Fixtures can also be composed to create a fixture of a fixture.